Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 In the realm of financial markets, data is king.
 The ability to quickly and easily visualize historical stock data and make predictions is a game-changer for investors and financial analysts.
-Our Stock Visualization demo, built with Taipy front-end component and powered by the [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) library, offers a revolutionary approach to achieving this.
+Our Stock Visualization demo, built with Taipy and powered by the [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) library, offers a revolutionary approach to achieving this.